 The Earth rotates once on its axis every 24 hours.
 As it rotates, the sun shines on different parts of it.
 When the sun shines on one side of the Earth, it’s daytime and nighttime on the opposite side.

-The Earth is split into 24 time zones.
-Everyone in each time zone sets their clocks to the same time.
-Some countries have multiple time zones.
+The Earth is divided into 24 time zones.
+Everyone in each zone sets their clocks to the same time, and some countries have multiple time zones.
 Time zones were created to standardise time in a specific region.

 How many time zones are there?